Consultations

 You’ll find more information in the job profile and person specification.

-If you would like more information or an informal discussion, please contact Angela Kerr, Customer Support Officer, on This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+If you would like more information or an informal chat about the role, please contact Angela Kerr at This email address is being protected from spambots.
+You need JavaScript enabled to view it. .

 Equality and diversity